PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 19:50:52
+Last updated: 2024-04-02 19:51:59
-Random Quote: It is the neglect of timely repair that makes rebuilding necessary. - Richard Whately
+Random Quote: Wisdom and penetration are the fruit of experience, not the lessons of retirement and leisure.
+Great necessities call out great virtues. - Abigail Adams